 PANEQUO INDIANS.
 The Panequo (Panego) Indians are known only from documents (1687) of the La Salle expedition, which indicate that these Indians lived well inland to the north or northeast of Matagorda Bay, possibly near either the Colorado or the Brazos River.
 Identification of the Panequod with the Pamoque (Pamaque) Indians has been suggested but not demonstrated, and it seems likely that the two groups were unrelated.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PANEQUO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp26), accessed May 21, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PANEQUO INDIANS," accessed February 24, 2020, http://www.tshaonline.org/handbook/online/articles/bmp26.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.